AdobeDocs/analytics-platform.en/help/data-views/component-settings/substring.md

 Trim white space or special characters from the string.

-* **[!UICONTROL Trim whitespaces]**: A checkbox where, if enabled, removes all whitespace at the beginning and end of the string.
+* **[!UICONTROL Trim whitespaces]**: A checkbox that removes all whitespace at the beginning and end of the string if enabled.
-* **[!UICONTROL Trim special characters]**: A checkbox where, if enabled, reveals a **[!UICONTROL Special characters]** input field.
+* **[!UICONTROL Trim special characters]**: A checkbox that reveals a **[!UICONTROL Special characters]** input field if enabled.
 All characters in this field are stripped from the output.
 Multi-byte characters are not supported.

 ## Regex

 Apply regular expressions to a dimension to retrieve the desired value.

 * **[!UICONTROL Regex]**: The regular expression formula.
-* **[!UICONTROL Output format]**: An optional field that lets you add text or reorder the regex sub-group output.
+* **[!UICONTROL Output format]**: An optional field that lets you add text or reorder the regex subgroup output.
 If this field is blank, the string output is the evaluated regex expression.
-* **[!UICONTROL Case sensitive]**: A checkbox where, if enabled, forces the regular expression to be case sensitive.
+* **[!UICONTROL Case sensitive]**: A checkbox that forces the regular expression to be case-sensitive if enabled.

 CJA uses a subset of the Perl regex syntax.
 If the input does not match the regular expression and the **[!UICONTROL Output format]** is blank, [No value options](no-value-options.md) apply.
 The following expressions are supported: